londogard/londogard/_posts/2021-04-11-til-pwa-github-pages.md

 ### What
 Progressive Web Apps (PWAs) are web applications that are deployed on the Web and available on essentially every platform directly (Android, iOS, Linux, Windows, ... you name it).
-They're coded just as regular Web Apps with the extension of a separate `.js`-file which runs a `serviceWorker` which handles caching among other things, and the `serviceWorker` is really the core of a PWA.
+They're created the same way regular Web Apps are, with minor modifications like a new separate `.js`-file that runs a `serviceWorker`.
+This `serviceWorker` is the core of the PWA and handle things like _caching_ & _installation_.

 PWAs allows you to:
 - Share logic between all OS:s
-- Not have a heavy runtime associated as it's using the browser
+- Not have a heavy runtime associated (it uses the bundled browser engine)
 	- On Windows/MacOS/Android/iOS the browser is included as part of OS.
 On Linux not as much, but who has Linux without a browser?
 - Use your existing knowledge AND technologies of regular webapps

 The performance is good enough for most apps and you can easily cache content to make the app offline-first.
 Of course native apps are, and will always be, better but this is a good step in the right direction for simple developer to share their work on multiple platforms.

-> A really good example of PWAs is [twitter](http://mobile.twitter.com/) which I'd call perhaps even better than the native version
+> The best example of an PWA I know of is [twitter](http://mobile.twitter.com/), a PWA I prefer to the native app

-You can test my PWA that is done in Kotlin with fritz2 targeting JS on [colorkidz.londogard.com](https://colorkidz.londogard.com/).
-This is a very simple app to create colouring pages out of images.
-I think it show-case the possibility of creating a MVP fast & easy while being deployed instantly to all platforms.
+You can test my PWA that's written in Kotlin (targeting JS) with fritz2 on [colorkidz.londogard.com](https://colorkidz.londogard.com/).
+ColorKidz is a simple app that creates colouring pages out of regular images and I believe it really showcases the possibilities of PWA.
+ColorKidz is a MVP that was fast & easy and now shared across ALL platforms!

-> A bonus is that PWAs can be added to Android/Google & Windows App Store, just like a regular app
+> **Bonus:** PWAs can be deployed to Android/Google & Windows App Store, just like a regular app

-Please note that it's not OK according to the TOS to deploy a commercial app through GitHub pages.
-If you wish to do that take a look at the [alternative section](#alternatives).
+Please note that GitHub TOS prohibits deployment of commercial apps through GitHub pages.
+If you wish to do that take a look at the [alternative section](#alternatives) for better alternatives that are free/cheap.

 ### How
 Building, or transforming, a Web App into a PWA is really easy and has few requirements (depending on browser).
 The requirements follows: